 In the past, testers have relied on wait steps to address these challenges, which can be a manual and cumbersome process that increases the test creation burden and slows down test execution.
 Mabl's Intelligent Wait functionality helps mabl learn about the expected timing of your app, tailoring wait times to the pace of your application and resulting in more reliable test results.

-Mabl collects a vast amount of information about your application during test runs in the cloud, ensuring that the correct elements are selected during each step.
-The key is balancing the likelihood of finding the correct element with the speed of execution.
-Intelligent wait is able to achieve this by tracking historical data for the expected timing of your application.
-This includes not only waiting for an element to appear on the page but ensuring it has reached an actionable state.
+Starting with the very first passing cloud run, mabl collects a vast amount of information about your application to ensure that the correct elements are selected during each step.
+By tracking historical data for the expected timing of your application, Intelligent Wait balances the likelihood of finding the correct element with the speed of execution.
+This process includes not only waiting for an element to appear on the page, but ensuring it has reached an actionable state.

 During the initial runs of a new test or newly recorded steps, mabl may execute more slowly to identify reasonable bounds that should be used for waiting.
 As mabl gains a better understanding of the expected timing of your application, you will likely see the wait time decrease over subsequent runs in the cloud.

-It's important to note that mabl will only use data points from successful runs when learning about your application, and this data is only updated based on the execution of tests in the cloud.
-Mabl will use the most up-to-date timing information from cloud runs when a test is replayed in the mabl Trainer or run locally.
+When learning about your application, mabl only uses data points from passing runs in the cloud, up to the latest 100 runs.
+Mabl uses the most up-to-date timing information from cloud runs when a test ice replied in the mabl Trainer or run locally.